-Traveling to a holiday party with food this weekend?
-The main rules when it comes to food safety while traveling – is to keep food out of the temperature danger zone so bacteria cannot multiply to cause food illness.
+Traveling on the holiday weekend?
+Remember, food safety on the road matters too.
+The main rule when it comes to food safety while traveling – is to keep food out of the temperature danger zone so bacteria cannot multiply to cause food illness.
 Insulated bags and fully packed coolers make this easier.

 The first step in food safety is to always plan ahead.
 You want a happy memorable holiday experience, not one for a food illness.

 - Learn about proper hygiene, cross contamination, cold and hot food safety, foodborne pathogens, and best practices to prevent foodborne illness.

 - Food Manager Training & ANSI Certification - $99.00

 - Food Allergy Training - $15.00

 - Shelf Stable food.
 “Shelf stable” foods can be safely stored at room temperature.
 This includes fruitcakes, country hams, and canned cranberry sauce.
 Be aware that not all canned goods are shelf stable.
 Some canned food, such as canned ham and seafood, are not safe at room temperature.
 These will say “Keep Refrigerated” somewhere on the label.